Jhruzik/modsDE_crawler/README.md

 - User: The original poster.
 - Board: The board's id.

+The folder *ErrorLog* will contain a log for every job.
+If there are no errors, the .txt will be empty.

 Please note that a semicolon ";" was used as the field separator for the csv.
 Also, the data is encoded in utf-8.